 How often do I need to groom my Bull Terrier?

 A weekly brushing and light wipe-down with a damp cloth is all your Bull Terrier needs.
 Like most dogs, Bullies also shed intensely twice a year when the seasons change (fall and spring).
 During this time, it's recommended you give them extra brushing.
-Long nails will permanently damage your pup's feet so make sure to trim them or bring them to a professional!
+Long nails will permanently damage your pup's feet so make sure to trim them or take them to a professional dog groomer.

 How often should I walk my Bull Terrier?

 Bullies have tons of stamina and endurance and are naturally athletic dogs.
-It's important to walk your dog for at least an hour daily.
-If you feel comfortable and your Bullie is trained, you can let them off-leash to run and explore around.
+It's important to walk your dog for at least an hour daily or book a daily program of dog walks with a professional dog walker.
+If your Bullie is trained with recall and has been socialised, you can let them off-leash in a fenced council off-leash park to run and explore around.
 Bull Terriers aren't long distance runners but they'll happily fetch a ball and play games with you!

 How do I train my Bull Terrier?